Directive (European Union)

-A directive is a legal act of the European Union that requires member states to achieve particular goals without dictating how the member states achieve those goals.
+A directive is a legal act of the European Union which requires member states to achieve particular goals without dictating how the member states achieve those goals.
 A directive's goals have to be made the goals of one or more new or changed national laws by the member states before this legislation applies to individuals residing in the member states.
 Directives normally leave member states with a certain amount of leeway as to the exact rules to be adopted.
 Directives can be adopted by means of a variety of legislative procedures depending on their subject matter.

 The text of a draft directive (if subject to the co-decision process, as contentious matters usually are) is prepared by the Commission after consultation with its own and national experts.
 The draft is presented to the Parliament and the Council—composed of relevant ministers of member governments, initially for evaluation and comment and then subsequently for approval or rejection.

-Justification
+Justifications

+Directives commence with a preamble and a number of recitals which provide treaty contexts, references to other relevant legislation, and principles seen as justifying the terms of the directive.

 There are justifications for using a directive rather than a regulation: (i) it complies with the EU's desire for "subsidiarity"; (ii) it acknowledges that different member States have different legal systems, legal traditions and legal processes; and (iii) each Member State has leeway to choose its own statutory wording, rather than accepting the Brussels' official "Eurospeak" terminology.
 For example, while EU Directive 2009/20/EC (which simply requires all vessels visiting EU ports to have P&I cover) could have been a regulation (without requiring member states to implement the directive), the desire for subsidiarity was paramount, so a directive was the chosen vehicle.